MartinCastroAlvarez/sql-cursor-ai-agent/README.md

 - Creates the correct SQL query that will get the information you need
 - Returns a working query that can be run on your database

+### Web Interface

+The web interface is a simple chat interface that allows you to communicate with the User Agent and the SQL Agent.

 ![example.png](./example.png)

 ## Installation